fire-archive/LumenNet/README.md

-Larku's fork of RakNet 4.081
+iFire's fork of RakNet 4.081
 ============

 Copyright (c) 2014, Oculus VR, Inc.

-Fork notes [updated 27-July-2015]
+Fork notes [updated 23-December-2015]
 ------------------------------------------

 This fork contains most of the pending pull requests from the official Oculus VR original.